rhinstaller/anaconda-webui/docs/testing.rst

 For this take the following steps:

     * Locally checkout the bots repository branch used in the failing refresh PR.
-The path to the local bots checkout should be the `ui/webui/bots`.
+The path to the local bots checkout should be the `bots`.
-    * Create the test VM with the new image and debug by following the `WebUI test instructions <https://github.com/rhinstaller/anaconda/tree/master/ui/webui/test#readme>`_
+    * Create the test VM with the new image and debug by following the `WebUI test instructions <https://github.com/rhinstaller/anaconda-webui/tree/main/test#readme>`_

 When the reason for the breackage is identified there are two options to go forward: